ned14/outcome/doc/md/03-tutorial.md

   // error code
   (void) fh_.value();  // does throw std::system_error(std::move(fh_.error())) for you
 }
-else if(fh_)  // outcomes are boolean true if and only if they contain a value type {
+if(fh_)  // outcomes are boolean true if and only if they contain a value type {
   handle_ref fh = std::move(fh_.value());  // extract via move the value type
   fh->read(... etc
 }
 ~~~

-Some may feel that the potential loss of information caused by throwing away unknown C++
+Some may feel that the potential loss of information caused by throwing away unmatched C++
 exception throws is unacceptable.
 This of course depends on your particular code base,
 if you are really sure that you never will throw anything but STL exception types, then
 you need not worry.
 Still, if your code may well throw a custom exception type then this